 c) Long tap to a current wifi network

 f) Under “Proxy” change to option to “Manual”

 g) Set phone so all internet traffic on the mobile device runs through the PC by entering “Proxy hostname” (IP address from point 3) and “Proxy port” (8888)

 5. Install SSL certificates on your mobile device

 To install Charles root certificate on Android device open https://chls.pro/ssl in your mobile browser and download the cert.

-- To install or remove certs in iOS system, follow iGeeksBlog tutorial.
+To install or remove certs in the iOS system, follow iGeeksBlog tutorial.